 The Italian edition of Lovecraftesque 1e

 The art for this game is going to be SO GOOD.
 You’ve seen the awesome cover by our lead illustrator Vincent Sammy, who also illustrated Bite Marks.
 There’s more where that came from.
-Check out this gorgeously creepy illustration for the game’s board, also by Vincent Sammy.
-(This too will have UV on it but you’ll have to wait to see what that looks like!)
+Check out this gorgeously creepy illustration for the game’s board, also by Vincent Sammy – shown here with its UV art.

 The board for Lovecraftesque 2e.